 One of the other issues caused by the October update involved the excessive processor usage of the computers that have older version of Intel audio display driver (intcdaud.sys) ranging from 10.25.03 to 10.25.08.
 As a result the battery life of these computers has also reduced.
 However Microsoft has already identified the issue and blocked the update for respective computers that are anticipated to have the above mentioned driver versions.

 Can lost data after the update be recovered?

 The peculiarity of this particular data loss scenario is that none of the users who have lost data after the upgrade were able to find the lost information neither in “Windows.old” folder nor the “Recycle Bin”.
 The lost files are not redirected either to OneDrive or any other local storage.
 People have also tried system restore which never worked in any of the reported cases.

-Since the major worry remains to be the data loss, this challenge can be confronted by using advanced data recovery program.
+Since the major worry remains to be data loss, this challenge can be confronted by using advanced data recovery program.
 You no longer have to regret not backing up your computer.
-Just use the eight step tutorial in the next section of this article to get back your lost data without any hassle.
+Just use the steps tutorial in the next section of this article to recover Windows and get back your lost data without any hassle.

-Lastly, as the consequences after the update seem to be too random and do not follow any patterns to predict abnormality.
-The previous cases of random file deletion after upgrade to Windows 10 as a reference have also turned out be a dead-end.
-Therefore the wisest action would be to delay the update and wait for Microsoft to roll out the patch to fix the reported concerns of Window users all around the world.
-Hopefully the October 2018 update is reassuring.
+Lastly, the consequences after the update seem to be too random and do not follow any patterns to predict abnormality.
+The previous cases of random file deletion after upgrade to Windows 10 as a reference have also turned out to be a dead-end.
+Therefore the wisest action would be to delay the update and wait for Microsoft to roll out the patch to fix the reported concerns of Windows users all around the world.
+Hopefully, the October 2018 update is reassuring.